Pieisawesome/CS-3354-Software-Engineering-Group-11/lana_testing/event/README.md

 # Intro
 These files are supposed to emulate the administrator side of viewing/creating/editing/deleting events.
 You can search for a specific event as well as create one.

-Currently working on implementing editing event and deleting event.
-Currently on event list page, the edit/delete buttons do nothing.
+Currently working on implementing adding member and member list.

 Files that go together: (I mean naming scheme should make sense but here it is anyways)
 - createEventPage.html, createEventScript.php
 - eventListPage.html, eventListScript.php, eventListSearchScript.php
-- editEventPage.html, editEventScript.php, editEventUpdateEvents.php
+- editEventPage.html, editEventScript.php, editEventUpdateEvents.php, eventListDeleteScript.php
-- eventListDeleteScript.php (Working on)
 - db_config.php is included in all .php files